 Wild and tranquil, Sidi Kaouki is relatively unspoiled making the scenery here even more spectacular.
 Just 25 km south of Essaouira, this secluded paradise is perfect for getting away from it all.
 Surfers can catch big waves here and for those who just want to cool off, you can take a dip in the ocean while enjoying the serenity.
 It’s also a great place for families to escape the crowd and go horse-back riding in peace.
 Want to camp out on the beach?
 You can do that too (or at least stay at a campground across the street) and let the ocean’s waves lull you to sleep.

 A sleepy fishing village turned surfer’s paradise, Taghazout has become the top destination for surfing in Morocco.
 Golden sandy beaches with wide-open spaces in between attract visitors, but it’s really the waves with the best right-hand breaks that draw surfers from around the world to these beaches.
-Taghazout Beach is a public beach with water sport activities available.
+Taghazout Beach is a public beach with water sports activities available.
 You can rent surfing equipment at most beaches in this area or hire a professional trainer to give you lessons if you’re eager to learn.
 Panorama Beach is also long and wide and a great place for beginning surfers.
 Anchor Point is just further down the coast where experienced surfers can challenge their skills and ride long, fast barrels.

 Agadir Beach is a popular favorite with locals and tourists.
-It’s about a 10-minute drive south from Taghazout.
+It’s about a 10-minute drive south of Taghazout.
 A long, six-mile stretch of sandy beaches backed by the Atlas Mountains where sand dunes literally spill out from the Sahara.
 You can swim here all year round which makes it an ideal beach destination no matter what time of year you decide on the holiday.
-This beach is packed with amenities, land and water sports like kayaking, surfing, windsurfing, and quad biking adventures so there are lots to do here.
+This beach is packed with amenities, and land and water sports like kayaking, surfing, windsurfing, and quad biking adventures so there are lots to do here.
 If you want to just relax and lounge under the sun, this is a great place to do that too!

 Dragon Beach (Dakhla Peninsula)